ITcracy/site/content/about/apps-development.md

 ## The Process

-We follow below simple steps to build websites
+We follow below simple steps to build websites and applications,

 - You contact us with a requirement of static, dynamic website or web application.
 - We analyze the requirements and come up with a proposal of estimate time and cost involved.